cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 If you reached this part, it means your ESP-01 is already running Tasmota (Hurrah!).
 This is a good opportunity to take a break if you feel overwhelmed.
 In the next section, we will learn how to configure the Tasmota firmware over-the-air.

 ## Basic Tasmota configuration
-In this section, we will learn how to connect the ESP-01 to a local wireless network, set a default [Template](https://tasmota.github.io/docs/Templates/) for the device, fix its time, enable the Home Assistant auto-discovery feature, and for advanced usage, configure the MQTT.
+In this section, we will learn how to connect the ESP-01 to a local wireless network, set a default [Template](https://tasmota.github.io/docs/Templates/) for the device, fix its time, and configure its MQTT client.

 ### Initial WiFi configuration
 After a fresh installation (or [power cycling your device seven times in a short period](https://tasmota.github.io/docs/Device-Recovery/#fast-power-cycle-device-recovery)), the Tasmota firmware automatically creates a wireless access point (WAP) that other devices can connect to.
 The WAP is called `tasmota_*`, in which `*` will be a combination of the device's MAC address and random numbers.
 To configure the WiFi in your new Tasmota device: